InterlaceProject/ASIMDockerEnvironment/README.md

 ## scripts Directory

 The bash scripts of that directory are used to start the ICEF framework manager as well as one brapper.
 Then the run.icef specifications located in directroy **ASIMSpec** are sent to the manager which distributes them to the brapper.

-## TODO

- * also clone icef framework into main directory (like ASIMSpec) and share in into running container
- * add .gitattributes entry in order to have correct line endings for framework files (always Linux style).